Orcus-IRL/personal_projects/README.md

 - **chat bot**: A basic chatbot to demonstrate simple AI interactions(have to update that).
 - **password generator**: A utility to create strong and random passwords.
+- **UPDATE**: I have written a program that will follow the maximum number of people on instagram automatically.
+I am currently testing it to run like 4 times a day.
+Because you can follow only 200 people per hour on instagram, so I have to make it wait for an hour after following 200 people.
+If you want to see that project let me know.

 ## Contributing